Should I Go Combat Medic or Military Police?

 Question by Wooord!: Should I go combat medic or military police?

 Currently I am going to school, but once I have around 30 college credits I am thinking of joining the Army Reserve.
 I am having trouble figuring out what MOS I should choose.
-I want to perform combat duties, but I’m also looking to get involved in or sports medicine when I’m done with school, so I figured 68W (combat medic) would be the way to go.
+I want to perform combat duties, but I’m also looking to get involved in physical therapy or sports medicine when I’m done with school, so I figured 68W (combat medic) would be the way to go.
 What do combat medics do during combat?
 Are they mostly doing medical stuff or are they just another Infantryman until someone’s hurt?
 I do want to do some medical, but I don’t want that to be the ONLY thing.
 I want to be right there alongside the guys.

 Would military police be a better choice for me?